 - Do not raise the person’s head.

-- Cover the person with a towel or blanket if possible.
+- Wrap a towel or blanket around the person if possible.

 Perform CPR, if Needed

-- Place the heel of your hand on the center of the person’s chest.
+- Place the palm of your hand in the center of the person’s chest.

-- Place the heel of your other hand on top of your first hand, lacing fingers together.
+- Place your other hand on top of your first hand, binding fingers together.

-- Keep arms straight and your shoulders directly over your hands.
+- Keep arms upright and your shoulders directly above the hands.

-- Push hard and fast, compressing their chest at least 2 inches.
+- Push powerfully and quickly, pressing the person’s chest at least 2 inches.